s0rta/revengate-new/roadmap.md

 - [x] fail if meeting happened

 ## v0.11
-- [ ] bug: Exploring fails to update `me.dest` when running the live debugger on Android
 - [x] bug: attack markers stays on after killing a monster
 - [x] bug: victory screen flashes if exiting the last dungeon without killing Retznac
 - [x] bug: can chat across a closed door